jalombar/starsmasher/docs/source/reference/sph_input.rst

    * - ``sep0``
      - ``200``
      - every run
-     - initial separation of two stars in a binary or collision calculation
+     - initial separation of two stars in a binary or collision calculation, and the separation a scan starts from and holds until tscanon
    * - ``rp``
      - ``-1.d30``
      - every run